tustin2121/James_Somerton_Transcripts/_videos/m8DRQ9-sCSI.md

 <compare>
 <james {% include timecode %}>

-The Harry Potter series of books and movies had birthed Harry / Draco slash fiction, on online forums, and was becoming a massive trend with stories and art spreading all over the internet.
+<span visual=none on="?" off="?">The Harry Potter series of books and movies had birthed Harry / Draco slash fiction, on online forums, and was becoming a massive trend with stories and art spreading all over the internet.
 Although the characters have almost no positive interactions at all in the books or movies, let alone romantic ones, fans were drawing romantic conclusions from breadcrumbs that really didn't even exist.
 This is when creators realized that the queer community would do the work for you.
 They'd fill in the LGBT-shaped blanks and all you had to do was drop a few hints.
-And leave a few empty spaces.
-And straight audiences be none the wiser.
+And leave a few empty spaces.</span> And straight audiences be none the wiser.

 And so, gay-bating was born.
 {% assign timecode = "33:11" %}